-If you have any questions about Mini-IVF or any other fertility treatment we offer at CNY Fertility Center, please call us (toll free 800-539-9870) for an initial consultation and we can discuss your options.
+If you have any questions about Mini-IVF or any other fertility treatment we offer at CNY Fertility Center, please call us (toll free800-539-9870) for an initial consultation and we can discuss your options.
 We are conveniently located in Syracuse, Albany and Rochester.
+What is it?

 Regarding general methods used during treatment, Mini-IVF, also known as Micro-IVF, is actually very similar to traditional in vitro fertilization.As with IVF, doctors will monitor a patient throughout the cycle, retrieve eggs, fertilize the egg and sperm in a laboratory, and transfer the embryo.